 The Joy Fund

 Georgiana (Georgie) Kendall, a 5th generation Downeaster, started this fund to support folks who would like to live, work and play here in Washington County.
 Home ownership is the most expensive & important investment an individual can make in themselves, their future, their family, and their community.
+“We’ve been trying to come back to Washington county for years,” said Kirstin, “while watching the home market become less and less accessible to local wages.
+It meant a lot to us that this fund existed specifically to help locals stay in Washington county and to help people like us come back.”

 The Joy Fund will award up to $1,000 per calendar year towards the inspection(s) of a residence during the transition months between making an offer and closing on a house.
 A cross-agency committee reviews applications weekly, and turnaround time for funding is fast.
 The Joy Fund highly recommends using a bank or mortgage company with a branch in Washington County and a Washington County based inspector.